phac-nml/irida/doc/administrator/galaxy/index.md

 Once you have configured IRIDA to connect to Galaxy you can attempt to execute a workflow by adding some data to your cart, selecting  **Pipelines** from the main menu, then selecting a particular pipeline.
 You will have to have some data uploaded into IRIDA before testing.
 Currently all workflows assume you are using paired-end sequence reads.

 Each workflow in IRIDA is run using Galaxy, and it's possible to monitor the status of a workflow or debug a workflow through Galaxy.
-To do this, please log into Galaxy as the `$GALAXY_WORKFLOW_USER` and click on the **History Options** icon ![history-options-icon][] in the top-right of the **History** panel to view a list of saved histories.
+To do this, please log into Galaxy as the **workflow-user** and click on the **History Options** icon ![history-options-icon][] in the top-right of the **History** panel to view a list of saved histories.
 You should see these histories being populated as you execute new workflows in IRIDA.

 ![saved-histories.jpg][]